rewind123/rewind123.github.io/index.md

 1. Numbered
 2. List

 [Link](url) and ![Image](src)
 ```

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### About Me
 I am currently a junior sutdying computer science at the University of Louisiana at Lafayette.
-I have held jobs in the restaraunt industry for four years, and I hope to find an internship in the computer science field before i graduate.
+I have held jobs in the restaraunt industry for four years, and I hope to find an internship in any sector of the computer science field before I graduate.

 ### Current proficiencies and classes taken
 * Advanced Data Structures